Adopting a Child

 8. Explore Additional Options

-- Remember that FRC does not guarantee a placement for any family.
+- Remember that ACI does not guarantee a placement for any family.
 Our policy is to support families in all their endeavors, so we do not prohibit individuals from pursuing pregnancy, fertility treatments, independent advertising and networking, International adoption or other agency adoption programs while also being active in TAP.
 We simply ask families to inform us of additional pursuits.